SakuraMatrix/docs/Tools - Logback.md

 - logback-test.xml
 - logback.groovy
 - logback.xml
-Or have if you don't have such file a service-provider loading facility is used.
-If you don't have that then it auto configures itself so you can at least use it.
+Or if you don't have such file, a service-provider loading facility is used.
+If you don't have that, then it auto-configures itself so you can at least use it.

 **Note**
 ***THIS FILE MUST BE IN EITHER main/java/resources or directly in the classpath (no subfolders) of your program for it to be read***

 ## Step 3: Configure the config file
-After creating the config file you now have the ability to configure Logback.
+After creating the config file, you now have the ability to configure Logback.
-### For printing to a file you would do something like this.
+### For printing to a file you would do something like this:
 ```
 <appender name="FILE" class="ch.qos.logback.core.FileAppender">
   <File>YOUR FILE NAME GOES HERE.log</File>